FACalike/project-1/README.md

 # Project 1: Build a team blog

+##Aim

+This is a beginner's project to remind ourselves how to create a good, responsive webpage without any frameworks.
+To begin we will use simple HTML and CSS with vanilla Javascript for enhancements.
+We may fork from and expand on this project in follow up projects.

+The focus is:

+* good user experience on all platforms
+* learn and use best practise
+* don't be reliant on frameworks and libraries!

 ##Basic git workflow:

 **master**: our primary development branch.
 Since everyone is still learning/relearning git, do NOT merge anything into master until I've had a chance to check it.
 Just leave your work in a pull request.